That you could not control me was my fault

 What prize to win when you make all the rules?

-For living thus does make all worth a sham
+For living thus does make all love a sham

 And matches such are but the sport of fools.